succinctlabs/sp1/book/getting-started/quickstart.md

     ├── build.rs
     └── src
         └── bin
-            ├── prove.rs
+            ├── evm.rs
-            └── vkey.rs
+            └── main.rs

-6 directories, 4 files
+9 directories, 16 files
 ```

 There are 2 directories (each a crate) in the project:
 - `program`: the source code that will be proven inside the zkVM.
 - `script`: code that contains proof generation and verification code.